alessgorgo/SimpleCrypt/README.md

 ### Common Errors and Solutions

 - **`openssl: Extra (unknown) options: "kdf_iter" "100000"`**
   Ensure your OpenSSL version supports PBKDF2.
-You may need to upgrade your OpenSSL version if it's outdated.
+If it’s outdated, you may need to upgrade OpenSSL.

 - **`mktemp: mkstemp failed on /dev/shm/...`**
-  Ensure that the `/dev/shm/` directory exists and has appropriate permissions, or modify the `mktemp` command to use a different directory.
+  Verify that the `/dev/shm/` directory exists and has appropriate permissions, or modify the `mktemp` command to use another directory.

 - **`Decryption failed.
 Please check your password.`**
-  This error typically occurs if the wrong password is provided during decryption.
+  This error usually occurs if the incorrect password is provided.

 ---